Last Updated on September 26, 2021

 A master’s degree in sport management offers the opportunity to specialize in areas such as analytics, ethics, communications, law, marketing, and policy.
 It will also familiarize graduates with services, events, and organizations related to the industry of sports.
 Many programs offer thesis and non-thesis options to suit students particularly interested in research or practical careers in the field.
-Individuals who graduate with a masters in sports management are well prepared for a variety of career tracks in the upper echelons of the sports industry.
-For example, they may work to recruit potential team players or to manage athletic teams, programs, and organizations strategically.
-They may work at the collegiate, amateur, or professional level.
+Individuals who graduate with a master’s in sport management are well prepared for a variety of career tracks in the upper echelons of the sports industry.

 As you begin to narrow down your list, be sure to pay special attention to the emphasis on learning opportunities outside standard lecture and classroom time.